GuidanceMantras/GuidanceMantras/README.md

 - Please teach your kids how to track expenses in their life
 - Never ever buy/give everything for your kids, so that you should make them to learn/know the importance of being not having something/everything in their life.
 - One can earn money at any age, but not health, education or relationships
-- Learn what is inflation?
+- Learn what is inflation and how it affects your life and savings?
 - Learn about Capitalism and investment
 - How money works
 - What is economy?